55nknown/adclass/docs/fbtm.md

 - Running the example program, it executes pretty fast already _(less than 400ms on my machine)_, but what could speed it up even more is to **pre-compute the keypoints** on the static ad images and load them back on each run.
 - For finding features more easily, a sharpening filter could be applied on the input image.
 According to my tests, this turned out to be true.
+- Another way to improve confidency is to gather more samples and average the results.
+The only caveat with this method would be the increased bandwidth usage of uploading multiple images, but this could be easily solved by moving the entire computation to [client-side](https://opencv.org/android/).